Skip to main content

 Yes!
 You can build custom connectors using the Model Context Protocol (MCP).
 See Building Custom Connectors for details.

 Submit via the Connectors Directory review form.
-Your MCP server must meet security and compatibility standards, and all tools must include readOnlyHint or destructiveHint.
+Your MCP server must meet security and compatibility standards, and all tools must include a title and the applicable readOnlyHint or destructiveHint.
 Learn more about submitting custom connectors.